Collated Stories of Life Changing Places To Visit In South America as Told by Well-Travelled Travel Bloggers From Around The World.

 For me, it was a miraculous change coming from cold and foggy Lima to the warm Huacachina desert where I could make a good use of my summer dress, eat slush on a boat and admire the contrast between the trees and the sand.
 The tasty food that I enjoyed with a view over the area left an impression of indescribable character on me.
 And the music, the laugher and the overall atmosphere erased all worries as I was getting ready for the adrenaline rush.
 It was fast and it was slow.
 We went to the right and to the left, up and down and to the side.

-FAVOURITE PLACE TO VISIT IN SOUTH AMERICA #8
+LIFE CHANGING PLACES TO VISIT IN SOUTH AMERICA #8

 San Pedro de Atacama, Chile.